 Best private universities in the US

-Utilies may or may not be included in the price of rented accommodation but electricity is about $50-100 (£38-76) per month and heating is $50-100 per month.
+Utilities may or may not be included in the price of rented accommodation but electricity is about $50-100 (£44-89) per month and heating is $50-100 per month.
 Water, sewerage and rubbish collection contributions are paid by the landlord, but if that responsibility lies with the tenant this will amount to $50-75 every three months.

 Financial aid comes in many formats: scholarships, grants, assistantships and work-study schemes.
 Some of these might be possible only for US citizens but there are many financial aid opportunities for international students too.
-For example, the University of Pennsylvania sets aside $6 million each year to fund graduates from outside the US and in neighbouring Canada and Mexico.
-Many universities guarantee on-campus paid work for students while they study.
+For example, the University of Pennsylvania includes students from Canada and Mexico in its needs-blind financial policy, meaning the institution will ensure that admitted students from these countries are given any and all the financial support they need to fund their studies.

 A student ID is all that is required to obtain 10-50 per cent discounts on clothing, cinema tickets, museum entry, Greyhound coach travel and Airbnb stays.